 The general factual information that you give in your capacity as a tax agent or BAS agent will be considered a necessary part of your activities as a tax agent or BAS agent if you cannot provide a competent tax agent or BAS service without giving such general factual information.
-A tax agent may provide general factual information on the tax implications of acquiring a financial product (such as an SMSF), but cannot advise on whether to actually acquire the financial product because advice on whether to actually acquire the financial product is not necessary to provide a competent tax agent service.
+A tax agent may provide general factual information on the tax implications of acquiring a financial product (such as an SMSF), but cannot advise on whether to actually acquire the financial product because advice on whether to actually acquire the financial product tax agent tax agent service.